redhat-actions/openshift-tools-installer/README.md

 If a CLI was not installed due to an error, it will be absent from this object.
 Check the action output and workflow summary for the error.

 ## Caching
 The executables are cached after being download and extracted.
-The cache key is determined by the tool name, the actual version that was downloaded - not the range that was input and the source from which tool was downloaded.
+The cache key is determined by the source, the tool name, and the actual version that was downloaded - not the range that was input.

 This means that if a new version is released that satisfies the version range, the cached old version will be bypassed in favour of the new version which is then cached.
 The upgrade is done for you, so long as the version range allows it.